whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 ### Areas of Emphasis

 This module, my main goal was to begin laying a foundation of knowledge for building robust web applications, while continuing to expand upon my Ruby knowledge.
+I also wanted to work on better managing my stress during the program.
+During Module 1, I often felt stressed to the point that I would forget how much I actually do enjoy coding.

 ### End of Module Assessment